mlswg/mls-protocol/draft-ietf-mls-protocol.md

 required.
 Handshake messages MUST use asymmetric signatures to strongly authenticate the sender of a message.

-## Tree Of Application Secrets
+## Tree of Application Secrets

-The Application schedule begins with the Application secrets which are arranged in an "Application Secret Tree" or AS Tree for short;
+The application key schedule begins with the application secrets which are arranged in an "Application Secret Tree" or AS Tree for short;
 a left balanced binary tree with the same set of nodes and edges as the epoch's ratchet tree.
 Each leaf in the AS Tree is associated with